AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/delete-a-custom-status.md

 Whether the status is locked or unlocked determines if the status is deleted for all groups in the system:

-* When you delete a system status that is currently locked, the status is removed for all groups in the system, regardless of whether the group has&nbsp;renamed it.
+* When you delete a system status that is currently locked, the status is removed for all groups in the system, regardless of whether the group has renamed it.
-* When you delete a system status that is currently unlocked, the status remains for all groups in the system.
+* Conversely, when you delete a system status that is currently unlocked, the status remains for all groups in the system.

 >[!NOTE]